What Comprises an EDI Document?

 - How many times a segment may be repeated

 Now, once all the segments are collected into a prescribed sequence, they form a complete electronic document, or transaction set.
 Next, the transaction sets must be put into envelopes in preparation for transmission to your partners.
+You can view a sample EDI document to see how this is put into practice.

 EDI document transmission uses a system of three “envelopes” to house your transaction sets – Message envelope, Group envelope and Interchange envelope.